Telekom Cup: 2014 Telekom Cup

+Description

 On 24 April 2014, full details for the 2014 Telekom Cup were announced.
 It was confirmed Bayern Munich, Borussia Mönchengladbach, Hamburger SV and VfL Wolfsburg would participate in the sixth edition of the competition.
 It was also announced that the Imtech Arena would host the competition.

 The opening semi-finals took place on 26 July, with the third place play-off and the final taking place on the following day.
 Matches last 30 minutes per half, rather than the usual 45.
 In case of a draw after 60 minutes, the match would go directly into a penalty shoot-out.

 Tickets for the competition were released on 16 July.